OakAlice/PostProcessing/README.md

     - Markdowns for undertaking statstical comparisons of the effect of the post-processing methods
   - **EcologicalCaseStudy/**
     - Use the post-processing methods in an applied case-study to determine the downstream effects of post-processing on answering ecological questions

+## Questions
+For questions and updates, please contact me at oakleigh.wilson05[at]gmail.com